cloudmix-dev/workertown/www/docs/src/pages/docs/core-concepts/storage.md

 import { SqliteStorageAdapter } from "@workertown/search/storage/sqlite";

 export default search({
+  runtime: {
     storage: new SqliteStorageAdapter({
       db: "db.sqlite", // The path to the Sqlite database file }),
+    // Other options go here...
+  },
 });
 ```